theonlyanton/theonlyanton/README.md

 Please contact ak1847@scartletmail.rutgers.edu to receive access to private respositories.

-University projects are private due to academic integrity policies.
+Projects from university are private due to policies regarding academic integrity.

 <!--
 **theonlyanton/theonlyanton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.